PaxtonTerryDev/log-writer/README.md

 ### File-Based Configuration

-`LogWriter` supports file-based configuration through a `logwriter.config.json` file.
+`Log` supports file-based configuration through a `logrider.config.json` file.
 The library automatically searches for this file starting from the current working directory up to the root directory.

-Create a `logwriter.config.json` file in your project root:
+Create a `logrider.config.json` file in your project root:

 ```json
 {